learn-co-curriculum/phase-1-arrays-objects-what-is-really-going-on/README.md

 examples we've seen? `new Date()` is an interesting example - it _returns a string_ when used, but it **also** can be used to create a `Date` object with unique properties like `getHours` and `getMinutes`.

 Things may still seem mysterious, but keep these ideas in mind as you move through the remaining content.
-You'll see these conoceepts appear again, but they will hopefully not be so unfamiliar!
+You'll see these concepts appear again, but they will hopefully not be so unfamiliar!

 ## Resources